 Texas electricity prices are on the rise in 2022.
 Here’s why Texas electricity prices are so high right now, and some strategies on how to get the best price for your home or business.
+(Use that link to jump right to our recommendations, or read on for geopolitics and economics 101.)

 Why Texas Electricity Prices are on the Rise